| |

 I’ve created a map that shows the main seal-watching locations.
 Click the arrow icon to the left of the map heading to view the names of each place.

-If you’re looking for a budget-friendly place to stay in Norfolk, check out the YHA in Sheringham.
+For a budget-friendly place to stay, check out the YHA in Sheringham.

-For more places to visit in East Anglia, read my article on a Cambridge day trip, it’s packed full of local knowledge.
-Or if you feel in need of tranquillity, why not consider a spa day in beautiful Cambridge.
+For more places to visit in East Anglia, read my article on a Cambridge day trip, full of local knowledge.

 Leave a Reply